oliverjrupprecht/LocalChat/README.md

 # LocalChat

 A minimalist Terminal User Interface (TUI) for interacting with local LLMs.
-Built with Python and powered by Textual, Ollama and Sqlite3.
+A Python application utilizing Textual for the UI, with Ollama and SQLite3 handling the backend.
 This app provides a clean chat experience directly in your terminal.

 **Key Features:**
 - Local-First: Your data never leaves your machine.
 It talks directly to your local Ollama instance.